run-llama/llama_index/docs/how_to/customization/embeddings.md

 For the list index (`ListIndex`):
 - We iterate through every node in the list, and identify the top k nodes through embedding similarity.
 We use these nodes to synthesize an answer.
 - See the [List Retriever API](/reference/query/retrievers/list.rst) for more details.
-- NOTE: the embedding-mode usage of the list index is roughly equivalent with the usage of our `GPTVectorStoreIndex`; the main difference is when embeddings are generated (during query-time for the list index vs. index construction for the simple vector index).
+- NOTE: the embedding-mode usage of the list index is roughly equivalent with the usage of our `VectorStoreIndex`; the main difference is when embeddings are generated (during query-time for the list index vs. index construction for the simple vector index).

 For the tree index (`TreeIndex`):